-Improvements in Healthcare for people with learning difficulties must come from two directions - improvements in mainstream services and direct support to individuals
+Improvements in Healthcare for people with learning difficulties must come from two directions - improvements in mainstream services and direct support to individuals are fairly prescriptive and do not allow individuals to exercise genuine choice where the professional involved may judge the choice to contain an element of risk.

 Health Action Plans can play a part in this.
 A Health Action Plan 'details the action needed to maintain and improve the health of an individual and any help needed to accomplish these'.
-The DoH has given specific targets for the introduction of Health Action Plans, 'All people with a learning disability to have a Health Action Plan by June 2005'
+The Department of Health has given specific targets for the introduction of Health Action Plans, 'All people with a learning disability to have a Health Action Plan by June 2005'